Netflix/lemur/docs/administration/index.rst

 Authority Options
 -----------------

 Authorities will each have their own configuration options.
-There are currently two plugins bundled with Lemur, Verisign/Symantec and CloudCA
+There are currently just one plugin bundled with Lemur, Verisign/Symantec.
+Additional plugins may define additional options.
+Refer to the plugins own documentation for those plugins.

 .. data:: VERISIGN_URL
     :noindex: